Concepción del Uruguay: Education

 The city has four universities, of which three are public (two national and one provincial) and the other one is private.
 They totalled ten faculties, thereby providing a broad academic offerings in different areas.
 In turn, two of the aforementioned institutions have headquarters in the city of his rectory, confirming its importance as the largest educational center in the region.

+Amongst the city's secondary schools is the historical Colegio del Uruguay, where many of Argentina and Paraguay's presidents studied.